How Do Starfish Breathe? 5 Shocking Facts Explained by a Marine Biologist

 radial canal of sea star

-Even though it’s not a real heart system, the water system helps starfish move by stretching and squeezing their tube feet.
+Even though starfish don’t have a real heart system, the water system helps starfish move by stretching and squeezing their tube feet.
 It also helps them find food and sense what’s around them.

-See also Are Starfish Decomposers?
-5 Powerful Reasons Why They Matter (Biologically Explained)
+See also Can Starfish Swim?
+5 Must-Know Amazing Facts (Biologically Explained)

 Do Sea Stars Have Gills?
-Starfish Breathing (Respiratory System) System Explained
+Starfish Respiratory System Explained

 Biological Description of Starfish Respiratory System